deeper-x/pirple_assignment_1/README.md

 ```bash
 ciao, mondo
 ```
-If your languages is configured, you have related hello string
+If your language's configured, you'll get related "hello" string

 Check configured languages in config.js, and add the "accept-language" header key for your language:
 ```javascript